-CCR section number: 15301, 15303
+CCR section number: 15301,15303, 15304

 Cal.
 Code Regs., tit.
-14, Section 15301 Existing Facilities, provides that the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment or topographical features which involve negligible or no expansion of use beyond that existing at the time of the responsible agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
-This project will install 150 charging ports to serve county fleet vehicles across 14 County-owned sites to accelerate the transition of the City's light-duty fleet from internal combustion engine vehicles to electric vehicles.
-Each of the 14 install sites are existing paved parking lots, either underground parking lots or surface lots.
+14, Section 15301 Existing Facilities provides that the operation, repair, maintenance, permitting, leasing, licensing, or minor alteration of existing public or private structures, facilities, mechanical equipment or topographical features which involve negligible or no expansion of use beyond that existing at the time of the responsible agency's determination, are categorically exempt from the provisions of the California Environmental Quality Act.
+This project will install at least 114 Level 2 charging ports and 36 Direct Current Fast Charging ports to serve municipal fleet vehicles across 13 City-owned properties to accelerate the transition of the City's light-duty fleet from internal combustion engine (ICE) vehicles to electric vehicles (EV).
 Therefore, this project is exempt under California Code of Regulations, title 14, section 15301 and will not have a significant effect on the environment.

 Cal.
 Code Regs., tit.
 14, sec.
-15303 New Construction or Conversion of Small Structures, provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
+15303 provides that projects which consist of construction and location of limited numbers of new, small facilities or structures; installation of small new equipment and facilities in small structures; and the conversion of existing small structures from one use to another where only minor modifications are made in the exterior of the structure, are categorically exempt from the provisions of CEQA.
 This project consists of installation of new, small equipment to existing sites.
-The charging equipment to be installed is approximately 20"L x8.9"W x5.3"D, and there will be approximately 2 to 19 charging stations per site.
-Therefore, the project is exempt under California Code of Regulations, title 14, section 15303 and will not have a significant effect on the environment.
+The charging equipment to be installed is approximately 20"L x8.9"W x5.3"D. In addition, the electric vehicle charging stations will be installed at existing, paved parking spaces.
+Therefore, the project falls within section 15303 and will not have a significant effect on the environment.